Jbahm/BahmProgLangBlog/Entry8.md

 for something more complex.
 My solution essentially was to just continue to grind through example after example equation, increasing them in complexity as I went.
 This solved all my issues with understanding, and when I looked back at the one I had struggled so desperatley to write for assignment 2, it seemed like it would be a cakewalk.
 Even to the point where I tried to recreate the solution using the stuff I learned through my studying.

+## Lambda Calculus
+Also related to parsing and precendence levels, was lambda calculus.
+Personally, attempting to understand lambda calculus the first time proved very difficult, and was definitley something that worried me throughout the course, however after taking a second look at it after trying to relearn the earlier concepts, I once again found it so much easier to follow!

+## Wrapping it up
+Revisiting all these old topics was a really interesting experience, and it was super helpful in getting ready for the final.
+I was also surprised with how much it helped my clarity on some of the newer topics from the course!